KrishnaRaheja/Nearby-Flight-Notification/README.md

 - **Real-time aircraft tracking** using OpenSky Network API
 - **Windows toast notifications** click them for FlightRadar24 tracking
 - **Hybrid data enrichment** combining live ADS-B flight data to match it with aircraft metadata from OpenSky dataset.
-- **Intelligent airline identification** if ADS-B data cannot be matched to OpenSky dataset, reconstruct flight operator (Southwest, Emirates) using first ICAO code in callsign
+- **Intelligent airline identification** if ADS-B data cannot be matched to OpenSky dataset, reconstruct flight operator (Southwest, Emirates) using ICAO code in callsign
 - **Geospatial filtering** using Haversine distance calculations (accurate for earth)
 - **Customizable monitoring radius** (adjustable in system tray)